hermanbanken/rp/intro.md

 It can be argued that pull based systems are not 'reactive' in the sense of the original definition: the subscriber is in charge of requesting new data, so it is possible that the system does not operate at the speed of the environment.
 Depending on the use case this can be a good thing, but in most use cases for Reactive Programming pull-based systems theoretically offer better performance.

 ## Syntax
-Not really the term that is discussed here, but it needs mentioning that some languages require more verbose syntax than others.
+It should also be mentioned that some languages require more verbose syntax than others.
 Rx, Reactive Streams, Java Streams all use a comparable syntax: factory methods are available in the form of static methods and to apply operation on the streams class methods are available.
 This often leads to the method chaining pattern:

 ````
 factoryMethod(value)